google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 ## Remove content-initiated top frame navigations to data URLs

-Because of their unfamilliarity to non-technical browser users, we're increasingly seeing the `data:` scheme being used in spoofing and phishing attacks.
+Because of their unfamiliarity to non-technical browser users, we're increasingly seeing the `data:` scheme being used in spoofing and phishing attacks.
 To prevent this, we're blocking web pages from loading `data:` URLs in the top frame.
 This applies to `&lt;a&gt;` tags, `window.open`,